DevMuna/JS-Exercise/README.md

 ✅ Exercise  9 Method in Objects

 ✅ Exercise  10  Array of Object
-~

 ✅ Exercise  11  for Loop

-# this is paragraph
+✅ Exercise  12 for Loop using arrays meaningful example